Skip to main content

 For Minnesota providers working to deliver culturally competent care to their diverse patient populations.

 Report: Challenges and Barriers: Race, Ethnicity and Language Data Collection and Quality Reporting.
-A new UCare-funded report from Stratis Health outlines the barriers and challenges in the accurate collection and quality reporting of race, ethnicity, and language (REL) information, and the impact electronic health records (EHR) and staff training has on using REL data to improve health equity.
+This UCare-funded report from Stratis Health outlines the barriers and challenges in the accurate collection and quality reporting of race, ethnicity, and language (REL) information, and the impact electronic health records (EHR) and staff training has on using REL data to improve health equity.
 The findings and recommendations are based on surveys and interviews with five clinics that represent a range of practice types, including urban and rural areas, Federally Qualified Health Centers, large integrated delivery systems, and university-based practices.
 White paper

 YouTube Videos: Do I need an interpreter?